Grant County, Indiana: History

 Grant County was formed in 1831 by settlers from Kentucky and Virginia.
-It was named for Captains Samuel and Moses Grant of Kentucky, who were killed fighting indigenous warriors north of the Ohio River.
-Their home county was also named for them, Grant County, Kentucky.
+It was named after Captains Samuel and Moses Grant of Kentucky, who were killed fighting indigenous warriors north of the Ohio River.
+Their home county was also named after them, Grant County, Kentucky.

 In 1831, Martin Boots and David Branson each donated 30 acres of land to begin a settlement called Marion.
 This land was on the north side of a fast-flowing and scenic river which the Miami Indians called Mississinewa.
 Marion was designated as the County Seat.
+As the county was developed for agriculture, the County Seat became a center of trade and business, as well as government and the court system.

-As the county was developed for agriculture, the county seat became a center of trade and business, as well as government and the court system.
-On 7 August 1930, a mob of an estimated 5,000 people took three African-American men, Thomas Shipp and Abram Smith, both 19, and James Cameron, 16, from the county jail.
+On August 7, 1930, a mob of an estimated 5,000 people took three African-American men, Thomas Shipp and Abram Smith, both 19, and James Cameron, 16, from the county jail.
 They were suspects in a robbery/murder and rape.
 The first two were hanged from trees in the courthouse square.
 Cameron was spared and later became a civil rights activist.
 This was the last lynching in Indiana.

 In 1982, Stephen Johnson was elected as Grant County's first full-time prosecutor.
 He served for five terms, from 1983 through 2002.